The most underreported story of the 20th century.

 She said the “New South” has a lower cost of living, ample job opportunities and can help Blacks born elsewhere to reconnect with their families.

-Broome believes African-Americans can become a powerful force by repopulating the South, noting that Louisiana’s three largest cities all have Black mayors.
+Broome believes African-Americans can become a powerful force by repopulating the South, noting in spring 2021 that Louisiana’s three largest cities all have Black mayors.

 “It’s a clear path to progression,” she says.

 “It’s absolutely appealing to folks,” she said.
 “They can reclaim the South as a place for Black power.”